Onufriev-Lab/hi-c_model_validation/README.md

 conda create -n py37 python=3.7
 conda activate py37
 ```
+Now you can install required packages using conda install or pip.

 To compute C.H. values
 across the genome before incorporate the up-conversion, run
 ```